-Sell your handmade items online.
+2. Sell your handmade items online

 Do you like to make stuff?
-Selling handmade items is only limited by your imagination, skill and time.
+Selling handmade items is only limited by your imagination, skill, and time.
 It’s pretty simple to offer your items online.
 Etsy is perhaps the biggest online site for selling arts and crafts-type items.
 Take a look there to get ideas.
-You can also sell your things online at eBay, Amazon, Craiglist, to name a few site.
+You can also sell your things online at eBay, Amazon, Craiglist, to name a few sites.
 If you’re not into online selling and enjoy interaction with people, you can also sell your wares at arts and crafts fairs.
 Find out where they are located near you here.

-Sell used items
+3. Sell used items

 So this may just be a way to bring in a little extra cash and help you downsize while you’re at it.
-Lighten your load by selling your used items or collectibles on eBay, Craigslist or Facebook Marketplace.
+Lighten your load by selling your used items or collectibles on eBay, Craigslist, or Facebook Marketplace.
 Of course, you can sell your stuff at a yard sale, but I’ve found that it’s a lot more work and you make way less money than selling online.
 The good part of a garage sale is it’s all over within about a week and the remainder can be hauled off to Salvation Army.
 It just depends on what your objective is.

 There are some people who buy things at garage sales or thrift stores and sell them online for a profit.
 It’s very doable.
 My brother-in-law has sold used designer clothes online that he buys at thrift shops and consignment shops and does well with it.
 You just need to know your niche.
 You need to do research to see how much those items are going for online.
 There is risk involved here as you may end up with a room full of stuff no one wants.
 If you know your products and what is selling, however, it’s possible to make some serious cash.

-Become an Uber Driver
+5. Be an Uber Driver

-Work Security for Events
+7. Work Security for Events

-Pet-sitting is a true work from home venture and depending on how many animals you’re able or willing to take in, you can do quite well.
+Pet-sitting is a true work-from-home venture and depending on how many animals you’re able or willing to take in, you can do quite well.
 Many people hate the idea of locking their pets up in a kennel when they go away, so they are willing to pay well for a person to care for them in their home.
 Word-of-mouth or a Facebook status is probably all you would need in advertising, however, Care.com has a place to list your pet-sitting service as does Rover and others.
 Look through the listings to see what other people in your area are offering.